 The NCI Careers team can help you with your CV and job applications.

 Your CV is your own personal advert or sales document and its function is to get you an interview.
-It must capture the employers’ imagination and give them a picture of you and how you suit the role they are recruiting for.
+It must capture the employers’ imagination and give them a picture of you and how you suit the role for which they are recruiting.

-10. Quantify results: Quantify your results using numbers, percentages, and euro signs.
-Avoid using adverbs ("effectively" or "significantly").
+- Quantify results: Quantify your results using numbers, percentages, and euro signs.
+Avoid using adverbs ('effectively' or 'significantly').
 Numbers speak louder than adjectives.

 The following CV templates are for illustrative purposes only.
 However, they may provide you with ideas for formatting, content and ways to highlight your own skills and accomplishments.

 Guidewire and AOL describe what they want to see on a technical CV – 1.22 minutes

 Hedgeserv, Engineers Ireland, Jameson, Musgraves, CPL and Citi explain what they look for in a graduate CV - 2.11 minutes